-- You're so uncomfortable that you're losing sleep or are distracted from your daily routines
+- You're so uncomfortable that the condition is affecting sleep and daily activities.

-A common cause of dermatitis is contact with something that irritates your skin or triggers an allergic reaction — for example, poison ivy, perfume, lotion and jewelry containing nickel.
+A common cause of dermatitis is contact with something that irritates your skin or triggers an allergic reaction.
+Examples of such things are poison ivy, perfume, lotion and jewelry containing nickel.
 Other causes of dermatitis include dry skin, a viral infection, bacteria, stress, genetic makeup and a problem with the immune system.

 Common risk factors for dermatitis include:

 - Age.
-Dermatitis can occur at any age, but atopic dermatitis (eczema) is more common in children than adults, and it usually begins in infancy.
+Dermatitis can occur at any age, but atopic dermatitis is more common in children than adults.
+It often begins in infancy.

-- Allergies and asthma.
-People who have a personal or family history of eczema, allergies, hay fever or asthma are more likely to develop atopic dermatitis.
+- Allergies, atopic dermatitis and asthma.
+People who have a personal or family history of atopic dermatitis, allergies, hay fever or asthma are more likely to develop atopic dermatitis.

 - Occupation.
 Jobs that put you in contact with certain metals, solvents or cleaning supplies increase your risk of contact dermatitis.
 Being a health care worker is linked to hand eczema.

-In people with brown and Black skin, dermatitis might cause the affected area to darken or lighten (post-inflammatory hyperpigmentation or hypopigmentation).
-It might take months or years to return to your usual skin color.
+In people with brown and Black skin, dermatitis might cause the affected skin to darken or lighten.
+These conditions are called post-inflammatory hyperpigmentation and post-inflammatory hypopigmentation.
+It might take months or years for the skin to return to its usual color.

-Wear protective clothing if you are doing a task that involves irritants or caustic chemicals.
+Wear protective clothing if you're doing a task that involves irritants or caustic chemicals.